zhorifiandi/localization-hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSHighAvailabilityWithNFS.md

     either "standby" or "active" to STDOUT appropriately.
 This subcommand might be used by cron jobs or monitoring scripts which need to behave differently based on whether the NameNode is currently Active or Standby.

+*   **getAllServiceState** - returns the state of all the NameNodes

+    Connect to the configured NameNodes to determine the current state, print either "standby" or "active" to STDOUT appropriately.

 *   **checkHealth** - check the health of the given NameNode